shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `testConnection`
 `bool testConnection(void)` <br><br>
-Check the connection between ESP8266 board and the Telegram server.
+Check the connection between ESP8266 board and the Telegram server. <br>
 Parameters: none
-Returns `true` if the ESP8266 is able to send/receive data to/from the Telegram server.
+Returns `true` if the ESP8266 is able to send/receive data to/from the Telegram server. <br>
 Example:
 ```c++
 #include "CTBot.h"